epfl-ml4ed/meta-transfer-learning/README.md

 ```

 ## Scripts
-We extensively evaluate our models on a large data set including 26 MOOCs and 145,714 students in total.
+We extensively evaluate our models on a large data set including 26 MOOCs and 145,714 students in total, with millions of student interactions.
 With our analyses, we target the following three research questions, addressed through experiments in this repository:

 - **RQ 1: Can student behavior transfer across iterations of the same course and across different courses?**
   - `BO_1to1.py`: Train a model on one course's behavior features (behavior-only) and predicting on one course's behavior features.